 'The Texas Chainsaw Massacre (1974)' arrives on 4K Ultra HD Blu-ray courtesy of German distributor Turbine Media Group as a three-disc special edition with a flyer for an UltraViolet Digital Copy.
 At the moment, we are unable to verify the size of the content, but the triple-layered UHD100 disc sits comfortably opposite a Region Free, BD50 disc and a second Region Free, BD50 with all the supplements inside a separate white envelope.
 All three are housed in a black keepcase.
 At startup, the UHD goes straight to a menu screen with full-motion clips and music playing in the background.

 A couple years ago, the drive-in cult classic was bestowed with a brand-new 4K scan of the original camera negatives to celebrate its 40th anniversary.
-It's possible and likely that same remaster was also used for this HEVC H.265 encode; however, according to the distributor, this is an SDR presentation and not HDR10.
-In either case, Hooper's best-known film arrives on Ultra HD with a surprisingly good upgrade over its Blu-ray counterpart, offering various improvements that make it the best the film has ever looked on home video and the preferred way of watching it.
+It's possible and likely that the same remaster was also used for this HEVC H.265 encode; however, according to the distributor, this is an SDR presentation and not HDR10.
+In either case, Hooper's best-known film arrives on Ultra HD with a surprisingly good upgrade over its Blu-ray counterpart, offering various improvements that make it the preferred way of watching it.
 Admittedly, coming from cheap 16mm reversal stock, the source won't yield the sort of results that will convince most.
-But the improvements should be perceptible enough to persuade fence sitters, nicely demonstrating the possibilities of the new format.
+But the improvements should be perceptible enough to persuade fence-sitters, nicely demonstrating the possibilities of the new format.

-Presented in its original 1.78:1 aspect ratio, the video show better definition and clarity throughout.
+Presented in a 1.78:1 aspect ratio, the video shows better definition and clarity throughout.
 It's not a night and day difference with a good majority of the runtime looking fairly soft and blurry, but then again, there is only so much that can be done from a source of this vintage and from a micro-budget production such as this.
-Nevertheless, fans who are very familiar with the movie's history on home video will appreciate the amount of discernable details throughout.
-Every stain, smudge and scratch in the Sawyer house is visible while the kids' van shows light rust stains and marks on the outside.
-Fine lines along clothing and the stitching in Leatherface's masks are detailed, and viewers can better make out the pores in faces.
+Nevertheless, fans who are very familiar with the movie's history on home video will appreciate the number of discernable details throughout.
+Every nook and cranny of the Sawyer house is visible while the kids' van shows light marks and defects on the outside.
+Fine lines along clothing and the stitching in the outfits are detailed, and viewers can better make out the pores and minor blemishes on faces.

 Arguably, the most exciting aspect of this 4K release is that fans are given the choice between three listening options, with the most tempting being the Auro-3D 13.1 soundtrack.
 Unfortunately, I'm not quite ready to plop down the extra $150 for the firmware update required to enjoy the audio format since this is only the sixth movie release and the first in Ultra HD offering such an upgrade.
 Perhaps in the future when there are more and better movies released, I'll be persuaded to download the firmware and compare the audio of this cult classic against the other two, already-excellent choices: Dolby Atmos, which defaults to Dolby TrueHD 7.1, and DTS-HD MA 7.1, both in German dubbed and in the original English.
 There are also a pair of DTS-HD tracks in the original mono and a great stereo alternative.

-After watching and hearing this movie on various audio formats for the past four decades — some of which were better than others — I opted to give the Atmos soundtrack a listen.
-And I'm very happy to report that audio engineers did an outstanding job, extracting carefully selected audio cues from the new remastered source and moving them to specific areas of the environment without seeming forced or artificial.
-Voices and other random noises echo throughout the Sawyer house, adding to the creepiness and making for a satisfying soundfield.
-The real highlight is hearing the footsteps of others on the second floor of the abandoned Hardesty homestead while Franklin whines, and later when Sally runs all around the Sawyer house both times, we hear the brothers yelling in hysterics and chasing after her.
-Granted, there were a couple moments when certain Foley effects sounded a bit fake, most notably at the beginning with other vehicles driving down the highway, but thankfully, they were far and few in between without distracting too much from the film's overall enjoyment.
+Given my familiarity with the audio of the movie on various home video formats, I chose to give the Atmos soundtrack a listen for this review.
+And I'm very happy to report that audio engineers did an outstanding job.
+Various random noises and footsteps echo throughout the Sawyer house, adding to the creepiness while Sally runs all around the house both times, and we hear the brothers yelling in hysterics while chasing after her.
+Granted, there were a couple moments when certain Foley effects sounded a bit fake, most notably at the beginning with traffic driving down the highway, but thankfully, they were far and few in between without distracting too much from the film's overall enjoyment.

-For a majority of the runtime, the track remains a front-heavy arrangement with lots of background activity generating an amusingly expansive soundstage and a great sense of presence.
-Off-screen effects not only broaden imaging with subtle noises of local wildlife, which spread into the sides on occasion, and the voices of the crowd gathering at a cemetery, Wayne Bell and Tobe Hooper's haunting musical score also widens the soundscape with extraordinary fidelity and warmth while lightly bleeding into the rears.
+For a majority of the runtime, the track remains a front-heavy arrangement with lots of background activity expanding the soundstage for a great sense of presence.
+Off-screen effects not only broaden imaging with subtle noises of local wildlife but the voices of the crowd gathering at a cemetery and Wayne Bell and Tobe Hooper's haunting musical score also widen the soundscape with extraordinary fidelity and warmth while lightly bleeding into the surrounds.
 In fact, it's the music doing most of the work in filling the room with suspense.
-But most surprising still is enjoying a shockingly dynamic and extensive mid-range, exhibiting crystal-clear distinction and separation between the various noises without the slightest hint of distortion.
+Most surprising still is enjoying a shockingly dynamic and extensive mid-range, exhibiting crystal-clear distinction and separation between the various noises without the slightest hint of distortion.
 Meanwhile, low bass is light but nonetheless hearty and adequate for a film of this vintage.
 And of greater importance, vocals are distinct and precise in the center from beginning to end, making this lossless mix highly enjoyable.